 Also, if you have multiple sites on the same hosting account, you can check to see if the problem occurs on your other sites, and if it does, you know it’s the server.

-The steps covered above can help you resolve error establishing database connection in WordPress.
+The steps covered above can help you resolve error Establishing Database Connection in WordPress.
 Hopefully, you have been able to fix your issue at this point.
 You may also wish to know how to clean your database.

 If you still need help resolving this, we can have one of our developers fix it for you.
 Simply request our service.